nkel17/blogspace/index.md

 ---
 layout: default
-title: travelspace
+title: blogspace
-tagline: documenting various travels
+tagline: I write stuff here from time to time
 description: Personal blog of nkel17
 ---
-# travelspace
+# blogspace

-## What is travelspace?
+## What is blogspace?

-travelspace is a not-so-cleverly titled blog run by nkel17 to document their various escapades.
+blogspace is a not-so-cleverly titled page run by nkel17.
+It's not really about anything in particular.

 ## Blog Posts

 - [Boston to New York City](pages/bostonToNYC.md)